domingoclub/website/content/2021-04-06-food/2021-04-06-tempeh/2021-04-06-soy-tempeh/_index.md

 ## What is it?

-Tempeh is an Indonesian fermented food product originally made out of soy beans.
+Tempeh is an Indonesian fermented food product originally made out of soy beans and a fungus called rhizopus.
+During the fermentation process, the spores of the fungus develop and its mycelium grows around the soybeans, breaking down their molecules.
+This process changes the properties of soybeans and makes them more digestible for our body, allowing us to absorb all the proteins available, and making tempeh as high in protein as meat.
 The taste evokes aromas of mushroom, nut and yeast.

 ![](tempeh-cooked-01.jpg)

 ## What do we need to make it?

 ### Ingredients (for ~375 g of tempeh)